OpenDSA/OpenDSA/RST/en/Glossary.rst

       In an object-oriented language, an ADT and its implementation together make up a class.

+   clique
+      In :term:`graph` terminology, a clique is any subset :math:`U` of the graph's :term:`vertices` such that every vertex in :math:`U` has an :term:`edge` to every other vertex in :math:`U`.
+      The size of the clique is the number of vertices in the clique.

    closed-form solution
       An algebraic equation with the same value as a summation or recurrence.
 The process of replacing the summation or